leszko/leszko.github.io/blog/_posts/2019-12-19-helm3-five-improvements.md

 The command above lists all distributed repositories registered in [Helm Hub](https://hub.helm.sh/) which contains "hazelcast" in the chart name.

 Let me ask you an interesting question. **Is removing a central repository a progress or a regress?** There are two perspectives.
 The first one is what it all means for chart maintainers.
-For example, we maintain [Hazelcast Helm charts](https://github.com/hazelcast/charts) and each change meant propagating the same change to the central repostiory.
+For example, we maintain [Hazelcast Helm charts](https://github.com/hazelcast/charts) and each change meant propagating the same change to the central repository.
 This additional effort resulted in a fact that **a lot of Helm charts were not well maintained in the central repository**.
 The situation is similar to what we all experience with the Ubuntu/Debian package repositories.
 You can use the default repository, but it usually contains old package versions.

 The second viewpoint is the perspective of chart's users.
-For them, it's actually **slighly more difficult to install a chart now**, but on the other hand, they can be sure that they **install the up-to-date chart from the main repository**.
+For them, it's actually **slightly more difficult to install a chart now**, but on the other hand, they can be sure that they **install the up-to-date chart from the main repository**.

 ### 3. JSON Schema Validation

 Starting from Helm 3, **chart maintainer can define [JSON Schema for input values](https://helm.sh/docs/topics/charts/#schema-files)**.
 This is an important improvement, because so far you could put anything you wanted in `values.yaml` and the installation may have ended up with **incorrect results or some hard-to-read error messages**.

-For example, let's say you'd give a string instead of a number for the `port` paramter.
+For example, let's say you'd give a string instead of a number for the `port` parameter.
 Then, you'd receive the following error.

 ```nolinenumbers
 $ helm2 install --name my-release --set service.port=string-name hazelcast/hazelcast